-Dr. Marino Labinaz is a Cardiologist and Director of the Cardiac Fellowship Program at the University of Ottawa Heart Institute.
+Dr. Marino Labinaz is a Cardiologist and Director of the Intensive Cardiac Care Unit at the University of Ottawa Heart Institute.
 Also, he is Professor of Medicine (Cardiology) at the University of Ottawa.

 Dr. Labinaz earned his undergraduate degree and did his medical training at Queen’s University in Kingston, Ontario, followed by a three-year residency in Internal Medicine at the University of Western Ontario in London.
 Following training in Cardiology, he completed a two-year interventional fellowship at Duke University Medical Center in Durham, North Carolina, after which, in 1994, he returned to the Heart Institute as a full-time member of the Division of Cardiology.